-This means that disability services provided by the Secretary to DHHS, persons and bodies registered on the register of disability service providers, contracted service providers, funded service providers and prescribed service providers are within scope.
+This means that disability services provided by the Secretary to DFFH, persons and bodies registered on the register of disability service providers, contracted service providers, funded service providers and prescribed service providers are within scope.

 What is the review process and when are families contacted by DSC?